graphql-python/graphene-pydantic/README.md

 Looking at the `employees` field above, if you write the type annotation with Employee first, `employees: T.List[T.Union[EmployeeModel, ManagerModel]]`, you will not be able to query manager-related fields (in this case `title`).
-In a query containing a spread like this, :
+In a query containing a spread like this:

 ```
 ...on Employee {